wp-plugins/content-text-slider-on-post/readme.txt

 4. What is "Each Record Height", "Display Records #", "Text Length"?

 5. Is possible to display (scroll) all the records instead of particular group name?

+6. How to change scroll speend and wait time?

 More info : [click to go](http://www.gopiplus.com/work/2012/01/02/content-text-slider-on-post-wordpress-plugin/)